Computer Science Labs

 |Saturday and Sunday||By Request|

-- Computer Science labs are only open to students enrolled in Computer Science classes and students enrolled in a program supported by the Department of Computer Science.
+- Computer Science labs are only open to students enrolled in Computer Science classes and students enrolled in a program supported by the Department of Engineering and Computer Science.

 - Scheduled classes have priority.
 Any lab that is in use by a scheduled class is off limits to any walk-in students.